Promoting fairness and dignity

 The Women’s Project aims to ensure that women seeking asylum in the UK are treated with fairness and with dignity, through a system which is transparent and is respectful to their needs.

-The particular challenges facing women seeking asylum in the UK are too often overlooked.
+The particular challenges facing women seeking asylum in the UK are too often overlooked, and the most basic gender-sensitive provisions missing.
 The legal representation, legal analysis and campaigns work provided by the Women’s Project over more than a decade aims to fill this gap.

 How the Women’s Project works